By now you’ve likely learned the bible wasn’t originally written in English. (Although good luck informing

 The bible was written in three

-- Modern Hebrew uses western word order (subject-verb-object, “I go home”), and ancient Hebrew uses middle eastern word order (verb-subject-object “Go I home”).
-Plus the vocabulary’s way bigger, what with all the loanwords from Yiddish, English, German, Russian, and Arabic.
-Plus the pronunciation’s different, much like the differences between American English and British English.
+- Modern Hebrew uses western word order (subject-verb-object, “I go home”), but ancient Hebrew typically used the original middle eastern word order (verb-subject-object “Go I home”).
+Plus Modern Hebrew’s vocabulary is way bigger, what with all the necessary loanwords from Yiddish, English, German, Russian, and Arabic.
+Plus the pronunciation’s different, much like the differences between American, Australian, Indian, and Nigerian English from the way it’s spoken in the U.K. (The many ways it’s spoken in the U.K.)

-The Old Testament was written in what we call Biblical Hebrew—the older parts in Early Biblical Hebrew, and the Aramaic-influenced later parts in Later Biblical Hebrew.
-A few chapters were written in Aramaic, the language of the Babylonian Empire—the language Daniel put some of his visions into.
-After the Jews returned from Babylon, that’s what they spoke, and that’s what Jesus spoke, as demonstrated by the few direct quotes we have of him in the New Testament.
-As for the NT, it’s in a form of Alexandrian Greek we call Koine Greek, a term which comes from the word
+The Old Testament is written in what we call Biblical Hebrew—the older parts in Early Biblical Hebrew, and the Aramaic-influenced later parts in Later Biblical Hebrew.
+A few chapters are in Aramaic, the language of the Babylonian Empire—the language Daniel put some of his visions into.
+After the Jews returned from Babylon, that’s what they spoke too, and that’s what Jesus spoke, as demonstrated by the few direct quotes we have of him in the New Testament.
+As for the NT, it’s in a form of Alexandrian Greek we commonly call Koine Greek, a term which comes from the word

 And I know; most of my readers don’t know these languages.
-I learned them in seminary, ’cause I wanted to know how to read the original texts of the bible.
-I wanted to read it unfiltered by a translator.
+I learned them in seminary, ’cause I wanted to read the bible in the original.
+I wanted it unfiltered by some other translator.
 Not that most translators don’t know what they’re doing; not that most English translations aren’t well done.
 They are.
 But if I’m gonna seriously study bible, I still wanna read the original, and go through the process of translation myself.
 That’s

 In so doing, I often need to talk about the original-language words.
 So I convert ’em into our alphabet so you can kinda read them.
 It’s called